 Broad Freedom With One Clear Boundary

-Arizona gives couples a wide range of topics they can address in a premarital agreement.
-The statute lists eight specific categories, ranging from property rights and spousal support to life insurance beneficiaries and choice of law.
-It also includes a catch-all that allows parties to address any other matter not in violation of public policy or criminal law.
+The law gives couples a wide range of topics to cover in a premarital agreement.
+The statute lists eight categories.
+These range from property rights and spousal support to life insurance and choice of law.

 Parties to a premarital agreement may contract with respect to: 1.
 The rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located.
 2. The right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign or create a security interest in, mortgage, encumber, dispose of or otherwise manage and control property.